 Another response to this emissions dilemma is the removable battery, an operating model adopted by TIER Mobility.
 Created in October 2018, today this Berlin-based start-up operates shared e-scooters in 40+ cities across 12 markets worldwide.

 “The shift to swappable batteries is a real game changer,” Alexandre Souter, managing director France, TIER, told Futura-Mobility.
 “Instead of transporting the scooters to a depot to recharge them, we bring the batteries directly to them.
 Our fleet in Paris is currently fully swappable, as well as those in Austria, Switzerland, and a number of cities in Germany & Scandinavia.”

-The shift to swappable will continue for remaining cities over 2020.
-Henceforth, TIER’s teams will charge, maintain and carry out safety checks on its e-scooters using cargo bikes and electric vans, as opposed to fossil-fuelled vans.
+Since January 2020, TIER has been introducing this swappable model to all its markets.
+Henceforth, its teams will charge, maintain and carry out safety checks on its e-scooters using cargo bikes and electric vans, instead of combustion engine vans.
 “A move that will reduce our operational emissions by 80%,” said Mr Souter.

 - According to a 2019 study by North Carolina State University, around 43% of an e-scooter’s carbon footprint stems from daily operations, including collection and redistribution over the course of its lifetime

 - Uber partners with Cityscoot to add electric mopeds (e-mopeds) to its app for Ile-de-France (Paris and its region) alongside ride hailing and electric bikes.

 - Smart Mobility Lab presents its Observatoire de la micro-mobilité, which expects one million e-scooters to sell in 2022, compared to 350,000 in 2019 and 232 000 in 2018.